Thank you for visiting Julie Edwards – Walk & Paint Africa site.

 Julie studied art and music at school and continued to develop her art with various online art school study programs and private tutoring.
 She resides in the African bushveldt from where she has her art studio, however, as the great impressionist ‘Monet’ described… “your studio is outside”!
 She travels the bushveldt extensively ‘Plein Air Painting creating sketches and impressions in pencil, oil, watercolour and acrylic.
 She has had numerous exhibitions within the Sub region of Africa.
 Her art continues to develop with private collections in Australia, New Zealand and America.

 “The more you paint the more you see the light…it’s my passion, the only place I feel complete!”

 Training – Julie studied Bio Diversity and Project Planning through the Darwin Initiative receiving a scholarship to continue her post graduate studies in this field.
-Extended courses have also included community development, bird and tree courses, and permaculture etc. She then undertook a six year apprenticeship within the National Parks estates of Zimbabwe qualifying as a Zimbabwe Professional Guide.
+Extended courses have also included community development, bird, wildlife, tree courses, and permaculture etc. She then undertook a six year apprenticeship within the National Parks estates of Zimbabwe qualifying as a Zimbabwe Professional Guide.

 Safaris – Julie established Plains of Africa Safaris which is based out of UK and South Africa, with her business partner Alasdair Munn, the Safari consultancy creates professional safaris exploring remote regions of the African Continent.

 Author – Julie has also published two books, one in Zimbabwe with her dear friend Alan Munn Of Munn Publishing and the other book in South Africa which she self published and was acknowledged as “Book of the Month”in Country Life Magazine.

 Passion – Julie’s passion is painting and wildlife, game viewing, spending as much time as possible in the wilds.
 Traveling further a field to remote wild places discovering new wilderness, observing animals and birds and trees in their respective habitats.